Blog

 • Packet-loss watch – If a server is truly unlimited, then packet loss should be below 0.5 % during traffic spikes.

-The above test will expose any inconsistencies.
-If discovered, you can invoke the SLA and have the hosts troubleshoot or expand capacity.
-Reputable hosts that are committed to delivering the throughput that they market should credit your bill.
+The tests above will expose any inconsistencies.
+If discovered, raise the issue under the service agreement and ask the host to troubleshoot or expand capacity.
+Reputable hosts committed to marketed throughput should document the remediation path.

-The evolutions mentioned above mean that streaming platforms and other high-traffic clients can get an Asia plan for a dedicated server that rivals European or U.S. pricing without moving away from end-users in Jakarta or Tokyo.
+The changes above mean that streaming platforms and other high-traffic clients can get an Asia plan for a dedicated server that rivals European or U.S. pricing without moving away from end-users in Jakarta or Tokyo.

 • Scrutinize the contract.
-Make sure there are no references to 95th %, burst percentages.
+Make sure there are no references to 95th percentile, burst percentages, or vague commits.
 If “fair use” is mentioned without revealing the numbers, then steer clear.

 • Vet the facility.
 Prioritize Tier III, carrier-neutral buildings with published lists that can be checked.

-• Look for a 100 GbE roadmap.
+• Look for a 100 GbE-or-higher roadmap.
 Although you might only need 10 Gbps for now, a roadmap indicates that the provider is a future-proof option.

-• Prove and verify marketing spiel and service agreement details.
+• Prove and verify marketing claims and service agreement details.
 Download test files, run lengthy Iperf tests, and review port graphs.

 • Historical context checks.
-More established hosts could be carrying over outdated caps whereas the raw throughput capabilities provided by modern fiber often means that newer entrants can beat them.
+More established hosts could be carrying over outdated caps whereas the raw throughput capabilities provided by modern fiber often mean that newer entrants can beat them.

 The bandwidth economics in Singapore have evolved: transit is cheaper and budgets are climbing in data centers.

-The bandwidth economics in Singapore have evolved: transit is cheaper, budgets are climbing in data centers, and new Terabit-scale cables are on the horizon.
+The bandwidth economics in Singapore have evolved: transit is cheaper, data-center capacity is expanding under tighter energy-efficiency rules, and new or recently activated terabit-scale cable systems are adding route diversity.
 It is now possible to obtain the bandwidth needed in Singapore for platforms with demanding, continuous, high-bit-rate traffic affordably and provably without hidden constraints.
-That is, if you know what to look for!

 When just about everybody boasts “unlimited” services and uses jargon to confuse the matter, it can be tougher to separate the smoke from the substance.
 However, armed with our advice, you should be able to weed out the genuine deals.
 The upside is that you can quickly separate smoke from substance by checking fair-use language, validating that the data center is carrier-neutral, looking for 100 GbE readiness, and benchmarking sustained throughput against published MSAs.